canberkozcelik/f1-champions-assesment/README.md

      - Cons: Manual installation required

 ## Developer Notes
-- This assignment is developer with the help of AI tools.
+- This assignment is developed with the help of AI tools.

 ### Backend

 Hybrid Approach for the Backend:
-- Seasons/Champions Data: You opted to pre-load this data when the backend application starts (using the DataInitializer and its @PostConstruct method calling f1DataService.ensureSeasonsDataPopulated()).
+- Seasons/Champions Data: You opted to pre-load this data when the backend application starts (using the DataInitializer and its @PostConstruct method, calling f1DataService.ensureSeasonsDataPopulated()).
 This was a trade-off to ensure the frontend's initial screen (displaying the list of seasons and champions via GET /api/seasons) loads quickly for a better user experience, at the cost of a slightly longer backend startup time.
 - Races/Winners Data (for a specific season): This data would be fetched from the Ergast API "on the first request" for that specific season's races (via GET /api/seasons/{year}/races), if not already present in your database.
 For race data, fetching on demand was deemed simpler to implement initially and avoided an even longer backend startup if all races for all seasons were pre-fetched.

 Retry utility written in pure Kotlin for coroutines: